10 THINGS TO DO in PORTO PORTUGAL22 October, 2019by Chelsea Baker & Mac Candee

 We hope you enjoyed and learned and better yet, saved this blog post to reference on your trip to Porto!
-There is again of course so many more things to do in Porto, Portugal and things to see in Porto, Portugal than what is in this blog post but with the three days we had, we left Porto feeling like we’d really taken full advantage of our time there after doing and seeing these 10 things.
+There are, again, of course so many more things to see and do in Porto, Portugal, than what is in this blog post but with the three days we had, we left Porto feeling like we’d really taken full advantage of our time there, thanks to doing these 10 things.
 We hope you do too!

 About the authors:

 Mac Candee is a full-time traveler and travel content creator with a focus on blog posts, YouTube videos, & scenic Instagram photos.